jjpatric/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

-Files under homepage is copyright Joshua Patrick (C) 2022  under the CC-BY-SA 4.0 unported license.
+Files under homepage directory is copyright Joshua Patrick (C) 2022 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2022 Joshua Patrick visibile in the text.